SalvationDevelopment/YGOSalvation-Server/design_documents/ygocoreio.md

 Each call starts with `::::`, this is a standard signal to tell the core it is an API call and not a debug message.

 * `::::network-ready` signal that the core has loaded and is listening on its given port
-* `::::network-end` signalal that the game has ended, replays have been sent out and the core should be recycled, ie killed.
+* `::::network-end` signal that the game has ended,  ie kill core request.
 * `::::join-slot-1|PlayerName` PlayerName has joined the duel in slot 1.
 * `::::join-slot-2|PlayerName` PlayerName has joined the duel in slot 2.
 * `::::join-slot-3|PlayerName` PlayerName has joined the duel in slot 3.